codingvamsikrishna/Daily_SQL_Practice/README.md

 ### Day 02
 - Which city places the highest number of orders.

+### Day 03
+- -- How many orders are placed in each category?

 More queries will be added daily to maintain consistency and improve analytical thinking.